Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 5. Remove DummyHDA.kext (if used)

-6. If you used VoodooHDA.kext - delete it.
+6. If you used VoodooHDA.kext, delete it.
 Also delete AppleHDADisabler.kext and rebuild the cache.

-7. Intel HDMI 4000/4600 requires clover fix UseIntelHDMI->True
+7. For Intel HDMI 4000/4600, a clover fix is required: UseIntelHDMI->True

 UPD from 05/14/2017